 I've written dozens of articles on landscaping and lawn care, but can't keep my own plants or grass alive.

 The best class I took in high school was typing.
-I can type 90+ words per minute, and even press the carriage return while I'm at it.
-Yes, I learned on a manual typewriter.
-That shows I'm versatile.
-I can also take accurate notes by hand, while maintaining eye contact with the person I'm interviewing.
+I can type 90+ words per minute, and can also take accurate notes by hand, while maintaining eye contact with the person I'm interviewing.

 My journalism education came from four years of news and feature writing at my college newspaper, the Daily Pennsylvanian.
 My favorite piece to write was a profile of the head art packer at the Philadelphia Museum of Art.